antaresproject/docs/docs/services/datatables.md

 The '**query**' method is defined as a dataprovider because it is responsible for providing the data to the table.
 The most important types are:
 * queries (on the basis of a query builder)
-* collections (n the basis of the Collection object)
+* collections (on the basis of the Collection object)

 ###Queries